 - Online Endangered Species Act Review using IPaC

-- Minimizing Effects on Prairie Grouse and Sage Grouse
+- Fact Sheet: Minimizing Effects on Prairie Grouse and Sage Grouse

 - Title 36 of the Code of Federal Regulations, Part 800, Subpart B.

-- Advisory Council on Historic Preservation Home Page
+- Advisory Council on Historic Preservation (ACHP) Home Page

 The Nationwide Programmatic Agreement

-The Commission has entered into two Nationwide Programmatic Agreements (NPA) with the Advisory Council on Historic Preservation (ACHP) and the National Conference of State Historic Preservation Officers (NCSHPO) regarding the Section 106 process for new tower construction.
-The NPA also provides some guidance on collocation of communications equipment on existing tower structures.
-General or specific inquiries about the NPA can be submitted to the Commission at NPA Inquiries.
-Please leave a phone number with your query so the staff can discuss your question with you, if necessary.
+The Commission has entered into two Nationwide Programmatic Agreements (NPAs) with the Advisory Council on Historic Preservation (ACHP), which is the agency that oversees NHPA implementation, and the National Conference of State Historic Preservation Officers (NCSHPO) on the Section 106 process for new tower construction and collocation of communications equipment on existing tower structures.

 - Nationwide Programmatic Agreement Regarding the Section 106 National Historic Preservation Act Review Process Report and Order